sjagtap3/Breaking-reCAPTCHAv2/README.md

 In our study, we build on previous work that focuses on breaking Google’s reCAPTCHA v2 using advanced machine learning-based approaches, specifically object detection.
 The prior research demonstrates a method that can solve 100% of presented CAPTCHA challenges.
 However, we have identified several directions for extending this work, which we define as the primary focus of our project.

 ## Goals
-The goals of our study include:

-1. **Improving Accuracy and Confidence**
+1. **Improving Prediction Confidence and Enhancing the Overall Solver**
-   - Update the object detection model to enhance overall prediction accuracy and confidence.
+   - We introduce a more recent model - YOLOv11 to replace YOLOv8, which is expected to enhance the predictive power of the solver.
+This upgrade aims to make the solver more robust and effective at breaking existing CAPTCHA challenges.

-2. **Enhancing Performance on Type 2 reCAPTCHA v2 Challenges**
+2. **Enhancing Performance on Type 2 Challenges through Dataset Augmentation and Model Fine-Tuning**
-   - Fine-tune the existing image segmentation model on a new dataset to improve performance on Type 2 reCAPTCHA v2 challenges.

-3. **Exploring Adversarial Examples**
-   - Attempt to break the solver using adversarial examples presented in other literature.
+   - To improve the solver's performance on Type 2 challenges, we incorporate a new dataset into the fine-tuning pipeline of the solver.
+This enhancement is essential for improving its image segmentation performance in solving these challenges.

+3. **Assessing the Impact of Adversarial Examples on Both the Original and Enhanced Solvers**
+   - We conduct a comparative analysis between the baseline and enhanced solvers, evaluating their robustness against a variety of adversarial examples generated using established methods from the literature.

 ## Usage
 - Run `solve_recaptcha.py` to solve a single reCAPTCHA challenge: